 where $\mathcal{U}\left(0.1,\;1\right)$ denotes a uniform distribution with support $\left(0.1,\;1\right)$, and $r$ governs where the peak of the impulse response is located.
-Covariates are a constant, and four lags of $y_{t}$ and $z_{t}$.
-We fixed the length of the impulse response $L=20$, and the effective sample size $T=\left\{ 50,100\right\} $.
-Hyperparameters are $\nu=\nu_{1}=\nu_{2}=0.01$, $\eta_{1}=\eta_{2}=0.5$, $\xi=H+2$, and $\boldsymbol{\Xi}=\boldsymbol{I}_{H}$.
+Covariates are a constant and four lags of $y_{t}$ and $z_{t}$.
+We fixed the length of the impulse response to $L=20$ and the effective sample size to $T=50,100$.
+Hyperparameters are $\nu=\nu_{1}=\nu_{2}=0.01$, $\eta=\eta_{1}=\eta_{2}=0.5$, and $\upsilon=0.01$.
 We choose the order of the difference matrix as $r=2$, implying that the sequences of parameters to be inferred are induced to straight lines.
 We use the B-spline basis with equidistant knots ranging from $h_{1}-2$ to $h_{H}-1$ with unitary increments.
-We set the degree of B-spline to three.
+We set the degree of the B-spline bases to three.
 We generate 500 sets of synthetic data.
-Gibbs samplering obtained 40,000 posterior draws, after discarding the initial 10,000.
-Each chain is initialized to an ordinary least square estimate.
+Gibbs sampling obtained 40,000 posterior draws, after discarding the initial 10,000.
+Each chain is initialized to an ordinary least squares estimate.

-We compared approaches on the basis of four performance measures: mean squared errors (MSE), coverage probability (Coverage), lengths of credible intervals (Length), and computational speed (Speed).
+We compared the alternative approaches on the basis of four performance measures: mean squared errors (MSE), coverage probability (Coverage), lengths of credible intervals (Length), and computational speed (Speed).
 MSE is the sum of mean squared errors,